Hamburger Bahnhof

-Hamburger Bahnhof is the former terminus of the Berlin–Hamburg Railway in Berlin, Germany, on Invalidenstrasse in the Moabit district opposite the Charité hospital.
+Hamburger Bahnhof – Nationalgalerie der Gegenwart is the former terminus of the Berlin–Hamburg Railway in Berlin, Germany, on Invalidenstrasse in the Moabit district opposite the Charité hospital.
 Today it serves as a contemporary art museum, the Museum für Gegenwart, part of the Berlin National Gallery.

 Original use as a railway station

 The station was built to Friedrich Neuhaus's plans in 1846/47 as the starting point of the Berlin–Hamburg Railway.
 It is the only surviving terminus building in Berlin from the late neoclassical period and one of the oldest station buildings in Germany.

 The building has not been used as a station since 1884, when northbound long-distance trains from Berlin began leaving from Lehrter Bahnhof (now Berlin Hauptbahnhof), just 400 m to the southwest.
 The original train shed was removed during the 1880s, when the building became an office and apartment complex.

 Use as a railway museum

 On 14 December 1906, the former station became home to the new Royal Museum of Building and Transport (Königliches Bau- und Verkehrsmuseum), supervised by the Prussian State Railways, which was incorporated into the new all-German national railways Deutsche Reichsbahn in 1920.
 The present "train shed" was constructed on the site of the old one for exhibition purposes, but also to illustrate building techniques.
 The term 'royal' was dropped with the end of the Prussian monarchy in 1918.
 The museum attracted crowds and was twice extended with additional wings to the left and right of the main building in 1909–11 and 1914–16.
 Hit by Allied bombing in 1944, the museum was closed; however, most of the collection survived.

 After the war, although located in what had become the British sector of Berlin, the museum remained under the supervision of the East German Reichsbahn, which—by agreement of all the Allies—operated the railways in all of Berlin in addition to East Germany.
 The Reichsbahn's East German management had no interest in reopening a museum now located in West Berlin, but only in the exhibits, which the Western Allies did not allow to be brought to the East.
 In 1984 the Reichsbahn transferred both the building and the collection into Western hands.
 The collection included examples of industrial and technological developments of its time—many locomotives and rolling stock—and was thus a precursor of the Museum of Technology, which now displays many of the exhibits once shown in Hamburger Bahnhof.
 In 1987, the empty halls were used for temporary exhibitions.